ENERGY, WORK AND POWER UNITS CONVERSION

 horsepower (electric):

-power and energy conversion factors provided by unitconversion.org
+power and energy conversion factors are provided by unitconversion.org

 NOTES